 Diapering your baby

 An essential part of every baby's care is diapering.
-Until a child is toilet-trained, usually around 3 years of age, diapers are used to collect urine and bowel movements.
+A child is usually toilet-trained around 3 years old.
+Until then, diapers are used to collect urine and bowel movements.
 It is estimated that a baby uses 6 to 10 diapers each day.
-This translates to about 2,000 to 3,000 diapers each year.
+This adds up to about 2,000 to 3,000 diapers each year.
 With so many diaper changes, you may want to know how to make this task quicker and easier.

 Generally, you can choose either cloth or disposable diapers.
 Each type has advantages and disadvantages.
 There is no clear answer as to which is best.
 You need to decide what works best for your baby and family.
 Many families choose to use some of both.
 Listed below are some of the pros and cons of each type of diaper.